 In SHOWCASE, each EBA is to serve both as a local testbed for developing and implementing novel interventions and incentives, and act as a knowledge exchange hub.
-The EBAs are located in 10 different countries (CH, EE, ES, FR, HU, NL, RO, PT, SE, UK) and have been selected based on their representativeness of the diversity of European farming systems, as well as on already existing local or regional multi-stakeholder structures (see deliverable 1.1 - Network of EBAs established across Europe).
+The EBAs are located in 10 different countries (CH, EE, ES, FR, HU, NL, RO, PT, SE, UK) and have been selected based on their representativeness of the diversity of European farming systems, as well as on already existing local or regional multi-stakeholder structures (see Deliverable 1.1 - Network of EBAs established across Europe).

-This multi-actor community will i) identify and prioritize local or regional challenges of biodiversity-agricultural production trade-offs, and ii) co-formulate potential solutions.
+This multi-actor community identifies and prioritizes local or regional challenges of biodiversity-agricultural production trade-offs, and ii) co-formulate potential solutions.
+SHOWCASE is a place-based research initiative, meaning that within farm interventions, which are co-designed or at least discussed with farmers, are locally designed.
 However, to add value at the European level and allow up-scaling and out-scaling of solutions, it is essential to have a common framework and set of core standardized methodologies and measures used by all EBAs.
-D1.2 aims at describing how relevant biodiversity interventions in each EBA will be monitored using a standardized core methodology.
+D1.2 aims at describing how relevant biodiversity interventions in each EBA will be monitored using a standardized core methodology, despite their differences in design and set-up.
 The biodiversity interventions will subsequently be tested for impacts on biodiversity, ecosystem service benefits and associated costs in T2.5 and T3.2.

-In task 1.2, a standardized study design to determine biodiversity and intervention related management adaptations in relation to the standard operations on farm is elaborated.
+In task 1.2, a standardized study design to determine biodiversity and intervention related management adaptations in relation to the standard operations on farm was elaborated.
 Hence, T1.2 also delivers important information for further tasks that assess the interventions effects at farm and landscape level, e.g. socio-economic effects, and ecosystem services (WP2).
 The indicators used in WP2 for analysis beyond the specific interventions and beyond plot scale, e.g. at farm and landscape scale, will be separately described and surveyed in the respective deliverables (D2.3, D2.5, D2.7).